UnsaRenah/portfolio/Week_6_Python/readme.md

 ## Exercise 7 – Visualisation

-I learned how to visualize data in Python using the matplotlib library, which allows for creating various charts like line graphs, bar charts, and scatter plots.
+I learned how to visualise data in Python using the matplotlib library, which allows for creating various charts like line graphs, bar charts, and scatter plots.

 ![Visual_3](pic_3.jpg)